agda/agda/doc/user-manual/language/generalization-of-declared-variables.lagda.rst

 The following rules are used to place the generalized variables:

     - Generalized variables are placed in the front of the type signatures.
-    - Variables defined sooner are placed before variables defined later.
+    - Variables mentioned eariler are placed before variables mentioned later.
       (The dependencies between the variables are obeyed.
 The current implementation uses "smallest-numbered available vertex first" topological sorting to determine the exact order.)